 - You may be called for a second interview (position dependent)

-- You will sign a Securitas Security Services Ireland Contract of Employment and our various polices and will receive a copy our employee handbook.
-You will also be asked to provide unfirm sizes.
+- You will sign a Securitas Security Services Ireland Contract of Employment and our various policies and will receive a copy of our employee handbook.
+You will also be asked to provide the uniform sizes

-- Your employment is subject to a nine - month probationary period during which your screening will be completed in accordance with the PSA 28:2013 Standard.
-Once completed you will be come a permanent member of Securitas Security Services Irl.
+- Your employment is subject to a six month probationary period during which your screening will be completed in accordance with the PSA 28:2013 Standard.
+Once completed you will become a permanent member of Securitas Ireland